fornellas/repilog/README.md

 repilog
 =======

-Reopenable Pipped Logging is a very simple program to facilitate Apache log rotation.
+Reopenable Piped Logging is a very simple program to facilitate Apache log rotation.

 Motivation
 ----------